antoinedurr/ScratchXML/README.md

 Python module to read and write Assimilate Scratch custom-command XML output.

 ### Description
-The _ScratchXML_ module creates a Pythonic representation of the hierarchy in a [Assimilate Scratch](https://www.assimilateinc.com/products/) project.
+The _ScratchXML_ module converts an XML hierarchy output by [Assimilate Scratch](https://www.assimilateinc.com/products/) into an object based hierarchy.
 It defines Scratch(), Construct(), Slot(), and Shot() classes that closely mirror the XML output from Scratch.
 The typical usage is to create a Scratch [Custom Command](https://www.assimilatesupport.com/akb/KnowledgebaseArticle51000.aspx) that reads the XML exported by Scratch prior to running the custom command.
 ScratchXML refactors the XML output into the corresponding hierarchy of ScratchElement instances.